"It's not an easy decision, Commander, but it's one you'll have to make."

 Lightning Bruiser: Early game on Classic or Impossible difficulty.
 They have 5 HP (allowing them to survive being hit by LMGs and the like if they're lucky), 10 Defense and can One-Hit Kill lightly armored soldiers with their Light Plasma Rifles, which also enhance their already high Aim.
 They also have decent movement speed on top of all that, which is boosted even further on Impossible.
 Once you have laser or plasma weapons and decent armor, however, they quickly become Cannon Fodder.

 What Happened to the Mouse?: They disappear from the game altogether and are never mentioned again (even on the Temple Ship, which has you fight through every other enemy type in the game) after the attack on the Alien Base.
-On the other hand, this does make sense, since they're more hardware than crew and are no longer needed after the aliens' psionic units take command personally after you assault the alien base and bring down the Overseer UFO.
+On the other hand, this does make sense, since they're more hardware than crew and are no longer needed after the aliens' psionic units take command personally after you assault the alien base.

 A horrific fusion of flesh and machine, these cybernetic monstrosities bear integrated propulsion units, allowing them to take to the skies.
 The power of these units is such that they can rocket themselves anywhere on the battlefield, though they cannot immediately open fire after they land.
 The species is likely related biologically to the Mutons.